mmhanif/self-halt/_posts/books/2021-05-10-the-right-it.md

 ### Hypozooming

 The goal of hypozooming is to take a specific but broad hypothesis and zoom in until you have a version of that hypothesis that is actionable and testable right now.
 It's a way to go from XYZ to xyz, a smaller, simpler, more immediately verifiable version of your Market Engagement Hypothesis.
-The idea is that if XYZ is true, then xyz must also be true-but xyz is much easier to test true, then and verify.
+The idea is that if XYZ is true, then xyz must also be true-but xyz is much easier to test and verify.

 ### Pretotypes